tboehnlein/ActionableSequenceHelper/README.md

 1.  **A JSON file (`.json`)**: This is the core of the recipe.
 It defines the sequence of steps, including the instructions to show the user and (optionally) the name of a Python function to run.
 2.  **A Python file (`.py`)**: This file is **optional**.
 It contains the actual Python functions that are called by the recipe steps.
 If a recipe is just a simple checklist, you don't need a `.py` file.

-When you select a recipe from the menu, the controller reads the JSON file and proceeds step-by-step, displaying the instructions and executing any associated code.
+When you select a recipe from the menu, the execution engine reads the JSON file and proceeds step-by-step, displaying the instructions and executing any associated code.

 ## Creating Your Own Recipes